 Iron is a mineral that your body uses to make hemoglobin, the protein in red blood cells that carries oxygen to all parts of the body.
 It’s also needed to make myoglobin, a protein that carries oxygen to muscles.
 While meat is a good source of iron, it’s not needed to get enough.
 You can get iron from plant-based sources such as chickpeas, lentils, tofu, dark leafy greens, and even potatoes.

 As stated above, your body needs vitamin D in order to absorb calcium.
 And like with calcium, cow’s milk is usually the first thing we think of when we think about foods that have it.
+(Hence our tendency to think that vegans are unhealthy because they’re missing out on calcium and vitamin D from milk.)
 But, dairy products aren’t the only way to get vitamin D.

 “Vitamin D is only naturally occurring in a few foods – one of them is mushrooms,” says Brondo.